Are Cherry Shrimp Sensitive to Nitrate?

 What are the Effects of nitrate on Cherry Shrimp?

-Nitrate, a common byproduct of the nitrogen cycleOpens in a new tab. in aquariums, can significantly impact the health and well-being of cherry shrimp.
+Nitrate, a common byproduct of the nitrogen cycle in aquariums, can significantly impact the health and well-being of cherry shrimp.
 While these hardy creatures are known for their resilience, prolonged exposure to high nitrate levels can lead to stress, decreased activity, and in severe cases, mortality.

 Nitrate toxicity primarily affects the shrimp’s ability to transport oxygen, leading to symptoms similar to suffocation.
 Shrimp exposed to high nitrate levels may exhibit unusual behavior such as erratic swimming, loss of appetite, or remaining motionless at the bottom of the tank.